Cosmic-Ide/Cosmic-IDE/docs/codebase-architecture.md

 - `CosmicPluginHost` owns the extension registry; registrations are owned and removed by plugin id.
 - `LinuxProcessRunner` owns the glibc environment and command wrapping for every external tool.
 - `ToolingServerManager` owns at most one fixed-project Gradle provider process.
+- Project screens request command contributions and tooling cleanup through `ProjectSessionServices`; the default adapter is the only Compose-facing bridge to the plugin and tooling globals.
 - The app-side and provider-side Gradle protocol must change together.
 - HTTPS TextMate grammar cache entries are URL-keyed, parser-validated before replacement, and refreshed after seven days.
 Cache storage is disposable; user configuration remains in